Maria-Wiatr/Report_AWSD/README.md

 <br>

-The table below summarises the role of each pipeline component.
+The table below summarises the role of each pipeline component:
 | Component | Description |
 |---|---|
 | **Source Ingestion Pipeline** | Retrieves incident records daily from the AWSD API (JSON) into the Lakehouse — no transformation, source structure preserved |